Thierry-Dumont/RKkit/README.md

 Just
 [Click me.](https://mybinder.org/v2/gh/Thierry-Dumont/RKkit/315376e77071abff5ab16ab9f6ecba52a3c359e0)

-otherwise, if it does not work,  read "Dockerfile".
+otherwise, if it does not work, have a look at  "Dockerfile".

 #### Implementation: ####